mwleeds/MyBamaChecker/README.md

 * These commands should work on Windows but have only been tested on Linux.

 * If you pass your password on the command line (rather than editing the scripts), it may be saved by your shell (in the ~/.bash_history file for Bash) which is obviously a security risk.

+* If you run these on a mail server you can use the output of these scripts to send yourself notifications.